freeCodeCamp/camperchan/README.md

 ## Running locally

+1. Be sure to provide the `TOKEN` environment variable, otherwise the bot will throw an error.
-Run in dev mode with:
+2. Run in dev mode with:

 ```bash
 npm run dev